DmitriySkibinsky/Algorithms-and-computation-methods/source/num_integration.md

 <p>&nbsp;&nbsp;&nbsp;&nbsp;Complexity in High Precision: While Monte Carlo methods are efficient in higher dimensions, obtaining very high precision can still be challenging and resource-intensive, as the number of samples required for a given precision increases exponentially.

 ## Simpson's Method
-Simpson's method, also known as Simpson's rule, is a numerical technique for approximating the definite integral of a function.
+<p>&nbsp;&nbsp;&nbsp;&nbsp;Simpson's method, also known as Simpson's rule, is a numerical technique for approximating the definite integral of a function.
 It is particularly useful when an exact analytical solution to the integral is difficult or impossible to obtain.
 The method is based on approximating the integrand using quadratic polynomials.

 ### How Simpson's Method Works
-Simpson's rule works by dividing the interval [𝑎,𝑏] into an even number of subintervals, typically denoted as 𝑛.
+<p>&nbsp;&nbsp;&nbsp;&nbsp;Simpson's rule works by dividing the interval [𝑎,𝑏] into an even number of subintervals, typically denoted as 𝑛.
 Each subinterval has a width ℎ = (𝑏−𝑎)/𝑛.
 For each pair of subintervals, Simpson's rule fits a quadratic polynomial (parabola) through three points: the endpoints of the interval and the midpoint.
 The definite integral over the interval is then approximated by the integral of this polynomial.

 The formula for Simpson's rule for an interval [𝑎,𝑏] divided into 𝑛 subintervals (where 𝑛 is even) is:
 <p align="center">